 Lymphoedema is a chronic condition for which there is no cure.
 However, it can be controlled with early intervention.
-When the lymphatic system is blocked or damaged, lymph fluid accumulates in tissue causing long term swelling of parts of the body: lymphoedema.
-Individuals affected by lymphoedema seeking treatment should be seen by a specialist Physiotherapist – ie, a practitioner with an appropriate postgraduate qualification (complex de-congestive therapy [CDT]/manual lymphatic drainage [MLD] certificated.
-It is important to recognise the early signs of this condition.
+When the lymphatic system is blocked or damaged, lymph fluid accumulates in tissue causing long term swelling of parts of the body.
+Individuals affected by lymphedema seeking treatment should be seen by a specialist Physiotherapist.
+It is important to recognize the early signs of this condition.

 Lymphoedema most often affects the limb, but can also occur in the face, neck and abdomen, genitals and internal organs.